Architecture Driven System Modeling

 More formally it will be necessary to define architecture layers and modeling language constructs.

-Architecture Driven System Modelling is based upon the three modeling layers defined by OMG’s Model Driven Architecture.
+Architecture Driven System Modeling is based upon the three modeling layers defined by OMG’s Model Driven Architecture.
 The additional objective is to sieve business requirements (or CIMs) in order to fence off architectural archetypes upfront and to trace them across analysis and design, or PIMs and PSMs.
 That (small) set of archetypes are to be set in stone while the (large) remainder will be added piecemeal and at leisure all along the engineering cycle.

 From Objects to Systems

-Despite its clear merits the use of the OMG’s UML (Unified Modelling Language) remains limited, fragmented, and shallow.
+Despite its clear merits the use of the OMG’s UML (Unified Modeling Language) remains limited, fragmented, and shallow.
 A large part of those problems may be due to its ill defined scope (e.g requirements, analysis, and design), and concepts (e.g objects, aspects, and domains).

 Those difficulties have clear consequences for MDA, whose implementations remain local, based on specific domains and languages.
-Hence the benefits to be expected from a comprehensive and consistent approach of object oriented modelling based upon two classic distinctions:
+Hence the benefits to be expected from a comprehensive and consistent approach of object oriented modeling based upon two classic distinctions:

 - Business vs System: assuming that systems are designed to manage symbolic representations of business objects and processes, models should keep the distinction between business and system objects descriptions.